 49% - 30%

-Frequent respiratory infections, edema, cyanosis, tightness in chest, trouble breathing while performing basic tasks, difficulty taking a deep breath
+Frequent respiratory infections, edema, cyanosis, tightness in chest, trouble breathing while performing basic tasks, and difficulty taking a deep breath

 29% or less

-Constant wheezing and shortness of breath, inability to inhale deeply increased heart rate and blood pressure, loss of appetite and weight
+Constant wheezing and shortness of breath, inability to inhale deeply increased heart rate and blood pressure, and loss of appetite and weight

-COPD Treatment & Management
+COPD Treatment and Management

-There is no cure for COPD but early intervention can slow the disease progression and reduce the risk of complications.
+There is no cure for COPD, but early intervention can slow the disease progression and reduce the risk of complications.
 Treatment for COPD can include: